SecondDim/coinhive-api/README.md

 # coinhive-api
 This is not the official repository of [CoinHive][coinhive].
-The goal of this repository is to develop some useful module in Python and PHP for [CoinHive HTTP API][coinhive_http_api], in order to make the people who want to operate CoinHive HTTP API more easier.
+The goal of this repository is to develop some useful module in Python and PHP for [CoinHive HTTP API][coinhive_http_api],
+in order to make the people who want to operate [CoinHive HTTP API][coinhive_http_api] more easier.

 I just make a web miner website by coinhive.
 In this website,
 you can mine monero for yourself in a very easy way.
 Just input your site key,
-then click `Start Mining!!!` button, the website will launch [CoinHive Simple Miner UI][coinhive_simple_miner_ui] for you.
+then click `Start Mining!!!` button,
+the website will launch [CoinHive Simple Miner UI][coinhive_simple_miner_ui] for you.
-You do not need to install any application or program in your computer or smart phone, just open your browser and start mining!!!
+You do not need to install any application or program in your computer or smart phone,
+just open your browser and start mining!!!

 ## Demo
 You can try my first demo site [here][demo].